-- [8] Mr. Lukács states that it is important to note that in that Decision, the Agency used "persons" in the plural form, which demonstrates that the Agency was mindful of the public benefit of section 111 of the ATR, and that the purpose of such challenges goes well beyond the individual applicant's personal benefit. - [9] Mr. Lukács states that the question of "standing" to challenge the terms or conditions applied by a carrier was also addressed by the Agency in Black v.
+[8] Mr. Lukács states that it is important to note that in that Decision, the Agency used "persons" in the plural form, which demonstrates that the Agency was mindful of the public benefit of section 111 of the ATR (Air Transportation Regulations), and that the purpose of such challenges goes well beyond the individual applicant's personal benefit.

+[9] Mr. Lukács states that the question of "standing" to challenge the terms or conditions applied by a carrier was also addressed by the Agency in Black v.
 Air Canada, more specifically at paragraph 5:

-The Agency is of the opinion that it is not necessary for a complainant to present "a real and precise factual background involving the application of terms and conditions" for the Agency to assert jurisdiction under subsection 67.2(1) of the CTA and section 111 of the ATR.
+The Agency is of the opinion that it is not necessary for a complainant to present "a real and precise factual background involving the application of terms and conditions" for the Agency to assert jurisdiction under subsection 67.2(1) of the CTA and section 111 of the ATR (Air Transportation Regulations).
 In this regard, the Agency notes that subsection 67.2(1) of the CTA provides that, on the basis of a "complaint in writing to the Agency by any person", the Agency may take certain action if the Agency determines that the terms or conditions at issue are unreasonable or unduly discriminatory.
-The Agency is of the opinion that the term "any person" includes persons who have not encountered "a real and precise factual background involving the application of carriage.
-With respect to section 111 of the ATR, the Agency notes that there is nothing in the provisions that suggests that the Agency only has jurisdiction over complaints filed by persons who may have experienced "a real and precise factual background involving the application of terms and conditions" [...]
+The Agency is of the opinion that the term "any person" includes persons who have not encountered "a real and precise factual background involving the application of terms and conditions", but who wish, on principle, to contest a term or condition of carriage.
+With respect to section 111 of the ATR (Air Transportation Regulations), the Agency only has jurisdiction over complaints filed by persons who may have experienced "a real and precise factual background involving the application of terms that there is nothing in the provisions that suggests that the Agency only has jurisdiction over complaints filed by persons who may have experienced "a real and precise factual background involving the application of terms and conditions the application of terms and conditions" [...]